nuclearsheep540/framestore-test/README.md

 <br>

 # Introduction
-This is a simple application that aggregates social media feed data into a single representation, re-structuring data into a common model, and using a single re-usable React component to render the data client-side.
+This is a simple application that aggregates social media feed data into a single representation, modelling the data before handing it to the front-end where it's rendered using a single re-usable React component.

 I've decided to build this app with Next.js framework to run my node server and dev environment - I've never used Next.js and wanted to use this as a learning opportunity.
 It's worked out well, saving me having to personally set up webpack and has features such as hot-reloading out-of-the-box.
 The API routing is also quite intuitive and required minimal setup.